Skip to main content

 About this document

-The configurations in this document cover how to create the Intune policy that distributes the SurePath AI Proxy PAC URL and the SurePath AI trusted root CA certificate on Windows devices.
-It does not cover how to enroll devices in Microsoft Intune or administer other aspects of the Microsoft Intune platform.
+Both methods deploy the SurePath AI PAC URL to configure proxy settings and the SurePath AI root CA certificate to enable traffic interception.
+This document does not cover how to enroll devices in Microsoft Intune or administer other aspects of the Microsoft Intune platform.

 The SurePath AI PAC file